-Your first 30 days of employment (or benefits eligibility) is your only opportunity to enroll in the Legal Plan until the annual Open Enrollment period, which typically takes place in October/November with changes effective January 1.
+Your first 30 days of employment (or benefits eligibility) is your only opportunity to enroll in the Legal Plan until the annual Open Enrollment period.

 Identity Theft Protection

 Identity Theft Protection from Allstate provides full identity monitoring, proactive alerts, and full-service restoration if your identity is stolen.
 Individual and family coverage is available.
 Refer to hr.harvard.edu/employee-discounts for more information.
 See the enclosed 2023 Programs and Premiums at a Glance for monthly cost.